Sample Non-Disclosure Agreement

 Types of NDAs

-Non-compete and non-solicitation clauses are common in employment setups where the employee is forbidden from working for the direct competition, stealing customer/client lists from, or hiring employees away from their former employer, and even starting their own companies as direct competitors for their former employers.
+Non-compete and non-solicitation clauses are common in employment engagements where the employee is forbidden from working for companies in direct competition with, stealing customer/client lists from, or hiring employees away from their former employer, and even starting their own companies, as that would directly compete with their former employer.
 These restrictions are time and geographically specific.
 Courts generally frown on Non-compete/Non-Solicitation Clauses that severely limit a person’s ability to find a future job or make a living and will not enforce unlimited/indefinite terms for such.